-The one-and-a-half-year Dual Master's programme in Preservation and Presentation of the Moving Image invites students to critically engage with current practices of collecting and selecting, preserving and restoring, making accessible, presenting and curating moving images and sound.
+The one-and-a-half-year Dual Master's in Preservation and Presentation of the Moving Image invites students to critically engage with current practices of collecting and selecting, preserving and restoring, making accessible, presenting and curating moving images and sound.

 Moving images and sound are part of our most cherished cultural heritage.
 They capture time and place, and shape memory and history.
 They are also fleeting: they unfold in time, and are affected by time.
 Environmental factors, material decomposition, but increasingly also technological obsolescence threaten their long-term accessibility.
 In the dual Master's programme Preservation and Presentation of the Moving Image, we consider how we can deal with such threats.